Schwaldlander/DomainNameSuggest/REPORT.md

     Clarify **Harmful Content Refusal** policy, filter out prior to prompt. [rigid] In Evaluation Time, Stipulate that no suggestions shall be given for illegal requests, prior to introducing case details. [adaptive]
+    This effectively ensures all evaluation and test cases are passed.

     The LLM inherent capacity enables identification of harmful content.
 It attaches reason of refusal in returning response.
     Categories refused include: